-Give Them Outstanding Managers to Work With
+1. Give Them Outstanding Managers to Work With

 It’s really true what they say: Talented people don’t quit their jobs; they quit subpar bosses.
 So it stands to reason that, if you want to avoid having people quit, you should give them exceptional people to work with in the first place.

-Compensate Them Fairly
+2. Compensate Them Fairly

 For most employees, work isn’t all about the paycheck; there are many factors besides just the paycheck that can motivate them to remain employed with your company — or not.
 But, all things considered, the paycheck is usually one of the top motivations for coming to work every day.
 So make sure your top talents’ compensation packages, particularly their annual salaries, are competitive with what other companies in your industry are offering their employees.

-Invest in Their Training and Professional Development
+3. Invest in Their Training and Professional Development

-Communicate With Them and Give Them Honest Feedback
+4. Communicate With Them and Give Them Honest Feedback

 Talented employees tend to crave honest communication and feedback.
 They want to know where they stand with management and their peers.
 They want to be thanked for a job well done.
 They also want to be challenged to do better and achieve more, particularly when they’re falling short of their goals.
 They want ever increasing levels of responsibility.
 When changes happen, they want to know what to expect and how their roles might evolve.